 Development is supported by The Screen Australia Enterprise Fund.

-Kevin executive produced both the live tour and the Emmy-winning Netflix special for Hannah’s Gadsby’s Nanette and most recently their new Netflix special Something Special.
-Other executive producer credits include Frayed (ABC TV/Sky UK), Rosehaven (ABC TV/SundanceTV), Please Like Me (ABC TV/Participant Media), Problems (ABC TV), Woodley (ABC TV), Get Krack!n (ABC TV/Seeso); non-scripted series The Weekly with Charlie Pickering, Hard Quiz, Get Krack!n, Tomorrow Tonight, Judith Lucy’s Spiritual Journey, Judith Lucy Is All Woman, Problems, Woodley, Corey White’s Roadmap To Paradise and The Katering Show (all for ABC TV), Whose Line Is It Anyway?
+For Guesswork, Kevin executive produced the live tour and the Emmy-winning Netflix special for Hannah’s Gadsby’s Nanette and most recently their new Netflix special Something Special.
+Other executive producer credits include scripted series Frayed (ABC TV/Sky UK), Rosehaven (ABC TV/SundanceTV), Please Like Me (ABC TV/Participant Media), Problems (ABC TV), Woodley (ABC TV), Get Krack!n (ABC TV/Seeso); non-scripted series The Weekly with Charlie Pickering, Hard Quiz, Tomorrow Tonight, Australian Lockdown Comedy Festival (Stan), Judith Lucy’s Spiritual Journey, Judith Lucy Is All Woman, Corey White’s Roadmap To Paradise and The Katering Show (all for ABC TV), Whose Line Is It Anyway?
 Australia (Foxtel), One Night Stan (Stan) and various stand-up comedy specials across Amazon Prime Video and Paramount+.
 Kevin has also been the executive producer on Audible Original podcasts, How to be Gay, Slushy, The Time Traveller's Guide to Not Dying and Disappointments.
 Kevin is the executive producer on the Kate McCartney and Kate McLennan feminist noir series, Deadloch, which is now streaming on Prime Video.